saulrichardson/solstice/data/cache/Grohskopf_et_al.__2023_/extracted/document.md

 of similarity between circulating viruses and those included in the vaccine (12) During each of the six influenza seasons from

 2022–23 influenza season in the United States.
-A brief summa Document containing additional information are available a These recommendations apply to U.S.-licensed influenza va indications.
-Updates and other information are available fro and health care providers should check this site periodically fo I t d ti
+A brief summar Document containing additional information are available a These recommendations apply to U.S.-licensed influenza vac indications.
+Updates and other information are available from and health care providers should check this site periodically for I t d ti

-v
 p
-/ u
 Methods
 ACIP provides annual recommendations for the use of influenza vaccines for the prevention and control of seasonal